How to Find the Time

 Implementing AI throughout the coding process…

-As for my use of AI throughout this project, I used ChatGPT, GPT-5.5 series, to aid in my coding process.
+As for my use of AI throughout this project, I used the ChatGPT-5.5 series to aid in my coding process.
 I prompted the model with instances such as “Help adjust the border coloring on my modal cards."
-Or “Please fix my toggler on my search bar icon to color: rgb(65, 132, 255)."
-This would usually steer me in the right direction, with many of my prompts being basic and nonspecific to my project.
-This resulted in many caveats and UI implementations that would need to be integrated after my initial prompt.
+Or requests like “Please fix the toggler on my search bar icon to color: rgb(65, 132, 255)."
+This would steer me in the right direction, with many of my prompts being basic and nonspecific to my project.
+Resulting in many more prompts needed to be asked to achieve my desired UI implementations before integrating my code into our main branch.
 My time spent asking for correction to my code or initial scaffolding was dismal in comparison to my actual coding time.
-I would say only a third of the code generated did not have to be modified in some way.
+Only about a third of the code generated did not have to be modified in some way.